Want to save money in South Korea? Check out this wonderful blog by our lovely intern Madelyn!

 When you are new to a country and are still learning the language it can be hard to find specific items sometimes.
 Enter Coupang.
 Coupang is the Amazon of South Korea except with 2-day delivery!
 Coupang is great because you can order just about anything and save money.
 When I can’t find something at Daiso I go straight to Coupang.
 Here are my biggest tips for shopping on Coupang:

 1) You can search in English but then only items with English titles will show up.
 Try to translate what you are looking for on Papago first and you’ll see a lot more options.

 2) Look around.
 There are a ton of various sellers on the platform that sell the same thing so you need to shop around a little.
 Although most items come with free 2-day shipping, watch for how much shipping costs.

 3) Know what the little rockets mean.
-You’ll see some items have a little green rocket, this means it’s a fresh item sold through “rocket fresh” (usually groceries).
-Blue rocket is express delivery and the purple rocket means international shipping.
+You’ll see some items have a little green rocket, this means it’s a fresh item sold through “Rocket Fresh” (usually groceries).
+Blue Rocket is express delivery and the purple Rocket means international shipping.
 For international shipping, you need to have a “personal custom clearance code” which is free to apply for once you have your ARC.

-4) Coupang is mostly cheap for household goods, skincare and food but you can also find some good clothing on there as well!
+4) Coupang is mostly cheap for household goods, skincare, and food but you can also find some good clothing on there as well!

-TIP: You can only sign up for a Coupang account once you have obtained a Korean phone number and ARC and bank account.
+TIP: You can only sign up for a Coupang account and save money once you have obtained a Korean phone number and ARC and bank account.
 Your school will help you get these set up in the first 2-3 months but until then ask your co-workers if you need help ordering anything!